Jakus23/non/README.md

 ```
 Now you have two slots that is of the same kind, but with two different defaults.

-Lastly, but very importantly a slot can map to a frame.
+Lastly, but very importantly, a slot can map to a frame.

 ```
-Laugauge
+Language
     - English
         first spoken: 1100 AD
     - Afrikaans
         first spoken: 1900 AD
 Person
+    language: English
      - Jakus van Rooyen
         home language (language): Afrikaans
         business language (language): English
 ```
 You'll find this natural to the relational mappings.

 Okay, enjoy.
-If I get motivation; I'll also show you:
+If I'm motivation; I'll also show you:
-*how to setup a text editor to make reading the document a whole lot easier,
+*how to setup a text editor to make writing reading the document more enjoyable,
-*what rules will help your notation map to your brain better,
+*idioms that will help your notation map to your brain better,
-*you the simple laugauge engine works to lex and parse the lauguage: it is important as an asset to use when you are actually implementing.
+*you the simple language engine (non.py) to lex and parse the language: you can provide a datastore for your direct reports to use when implementing.

-*I haven't created any tools to translate code to non (please do, if you are skilled in a specific lauguage)
+> Please create tools to translate code to non

 Cheers!